mchung/the_forge_handbook/spec_guide/spec_guide.md

 Remove duplicate phrasing and weak words like 'should'.

-it "should add the item to the list" do - BAD it "add the item to the list" do - GOOD
+replace `it "should add the item to the list" do` with `it "adds the item to the list" do`

 ####File Stucture####
   - It is nice to have files under 100 lines but the file size is lowest on priority over code being well tested